 6. Which students are included?

-Data for the years 2008 to 2020 include all students in England taking A levels.
-Data for 18-year-old students in England (the age students are typically when taking A levels) is available by selecting 'Aged 18' in the age group drop-down.
+Data for the years 2008 to 2023 include all students in England taking A levels.
+Data for 18-year-old students in England (the age students are typically when taking A levels) is available by selecting ‘Aged 18’ from the age group options.
 In these charts, the breakdown by age is only available for 2017 onwards as this was the first year the breakdown was published in this data.

 7. What is the difference between the display of cumulative and non-cumulative percentages?